-If you require detailed advice on a specific area of the current law, please contact the Quest Employment Team for help.
+If you require detailed advice on a specific area of the Employment Legislation, please contact the Quest Employment Team for help.
 Alternatively, if you are interested in one of the Quest HR products, please contact our Sales and Marketing Team.

 There are also some useful links below for checking current statutory rates and thresholds i.e. National Minimum Wage, tax and NIC, maternity, paternity and adoption pay; statutory sick pay.